Graylog2/documentation/pages/content_packs.rst

 Uninstalling a content pack
 ===========================

-Navigate to **System / Content Pack** and click on the name of the content pack that should be uninstalled.
+Navigate to **System / Content Packs** and click on the name of the content pack that should be uninstalled.
 The displayed page shows the details of a uploaded or created content pack.